AshenafiTech/Car_Hub/README.md

-# 🚗 FleetHub - Car Rental & Sale Platform
+# Car-Hub - Car Rental & Sale Platform

 A modern full-stack car rental and sale marketplace platform built with React and NestJS.